 But does that mean you’ll be paid more?
 You’d think with all the extra hours you’re working, you’ll bring home one heck of a paycheck.
 That’s not necessarily the case.
 In fact, there are some things you need to know before you look at your check and do a double-take.

-Here are some commonly asked questions we receive during the holidays regarding wages.
+Here are some commonly asked questions we receive about overtime and holiday pay:

 Am I owed overtime wages for working on a holiday?

-Only if the hours worked go over your standard 40 hours.
-Otherwise, there is no extra pay.
-And no, there’s no “time and a half”.
 The FLSA doesn’t require employers to pay extra for working holidays.
 So before you decide to give your boss a piece of your mind, calculate your hours.
-However, if you happen to have an employee contract or union agreement indicating you have the right to extra holiday pay, you’re in luck.
+However, if you happen to have an employment contract or union agreement indicating you have the right to extra holiday pay, you’re in luck.
+Check the language carefully and consult a workers rights attorney if you believe your contract has been violated.

 If I don’t have to work a holiday, does my employer still have to pay me?